 - Student Registration Facilities.
-Student services, including application, registration, and records inquiry, are done online.
-Computer kiosks for student use are located at strategic places on the second floor of the APS building. - Administrative Offices and Classrooms.
-The AGSB maintains administrative offices and classrooms on the second floor of the APS building.
-All rooms are air-conditioned and equipped with furniture and state-of-the-art equipment, including audio-visual equipment, computers, and Internet access. - Library.
+Student services, including application, registration, and records inquiry, are done online. - Administrative Offices and Classrooms.
+The AGSB maintains administrative offices and classrooms on the second, third and fourth floors of the APS building.
+All rooms are air-conditioned and equipped with air purifiers, furniture and state-of-the-art equipment for its hybrid-flex classes, including Internet access.
+Furniture layout observes one-meter distancing to comply with the minimum health standards under Alert Level 1 status. - Library.
 The APS Library is located in Basement 1.
 The access and use of the library facilities are controlled through proper identification records.
 The off-site campuses also maintain library resources for student use.
 Students can access e-library resources through AGSB's agreements with international library organizations and consortium agreements with other Metro Manila business schools. - Study and Activity Areas.
 Student study areas are located on the second floor.
-The student activity room and the AGSB Student Council room are located on the ground floor.
+The student activity room and the AGSB Student Council room are located on the ground floor. - Online Facilities for Synchronous and Asynchronous learning.
+The AGSB is using internationally-used and secured online platforms such as Zoom Video conferencing for synchronous learning sessions, and Canvas Learning Management System for asynchronous learning activities.